 Dreamgirls has long been one of the most popular musicals of all time.
 It first began on Broadway back in 1981, which was followed by a number of national and international tours as well as residences, revivals and one-off concerts.
 Its most prominent revival was the award-winning 2006 film adaptation starring Beyoncé and Jennifer Hudson as well as a whole host of other A-list stars – which has since gained a huge gay following.
 Riding off that box office success was the 2009 revival in the US and now its finally made its way to the West End.

 In November 2016, the West End production opened to rave reviews.
 Starring Glee’s Amber Riley as Effie White, the show has consistently sold out and recently won 2 Olivier Awards – one for Amber.
-As a huge fan of the musical – particularly the film – Gay Homestays went along on Saturday 29th April to “check it over and check it out” at the Savoy Theatre and in short, we absolutely loved it!
+As a huge fan of the musical – particularly the film – Gay Homestays went along on Saturday 29th April to “check it over and check it out” and in short, we absolutely loved it!

 In the first scene we are almost immediately introduced to “The Dreamettes” and although we are sure everyone was expecting Amber Riley to make her entrance as Effie, it was in fact her alternate Marisha Wallace who stepped out instead.
 Of course, for most this may have been a slight disappointment but nevertheless she very quickly proved why she was chosen as Effie as well – both her acting and singing chops were on point.